AlcoholRehabHelp Logo

 Understand that AUD is a chronic disease, even if your loved one has already sought treatment for alcohol addiction.7 Recovery involves multiple steps, including essential follow-up treatment programs that help maintain sobriety.

-Because AUD is a chronic disease, it also means the person runs the risk of relapsing, even in sobriety.
-This is normal.
+Because AUD is a chronic disease, the person also risks relapsing, even in sobriety.
+This is a normal part of addiction recovery.

 5. Help Them Through Recovery

-Afterward, your loved one might have to undergo inpatient treatment or other treatment programs.
+Withdrawal symptoms require medical treatment and should be dealt with during a medical detox.
+Afterward, your loved one might undergo inpatient treatment or other treatment programs.
 It’s important to show support in every step of treatment.

 6. Consider Family Therapy Sessions

-Family therapy is an excellent way to clear the air, make your feelings known, and receive professional advice that can help you and your partner improve your family life.
+Family therapy is an excellent way to clear the air, communicate feelings, and receive professional advice.
+This can help you and your partner improve your family life.

-Whether your partner is in recovery, is now sober, or you notice signs of AUD developing, a family therapist can be a great resource to help you mend your relationship.
+A family therapist can be a great resource regardless of whether your partner is in recovery, sober, or showing signs of AUD.
 Therapy sessions also allow you and your partner to grow closer together and reach a common understanding.

 Sponsored